banjito/Ereader/Support_Page.md

-# DarkReader Support
+# TrueReader Support

-Welcome to DarkReader support!
+Welcome to TrueReader support!
 This page will help you get the most out of your e-reader experience.

 ## Getting Started